Genus of a multiplicative sequence: L genus

 This is now known as the Hirzebruch signature theorem (or sometimes the Hirzebruch index theorem).

-The fact that $L_2$ is always integral for a smooth manifold was used by John Milnor to give an example of an 8-dimensional PL manifold with no smooth structure.
+The fact that $L_2$ is always integral for a smooth manifold was used by John Milnor to give an example of an 8-dimensional piecewise linear (PL) manifold with no smooth structure.
 Pontryagin numbers can also be defined for PL manifolds, and Milnor showed that his PL manifold had a non-integral value of $p_2$, and so was not smoothable.

 Application on K3 surfaces

 Since projective K3 surfaces are smooth complex manifolds of dimension two, their only non-trivial Pontryagin class is $p_1$ in $H^4(X)$.
-It can be computed as -48 using the tangent sequence and comparisons with complex chern classes.
+It can be computed as -48 using the tangent sequence and comparisons with complex Chern classes.
 Since $L_1 = -16$, we have its signature.
 This can be used to compute its intersection form as a unimodular lattice since it has $\operatorname{dim}\left(H^2(X)\right) = 22$, and using the classification of unimodular lattices.